The Law Offices of Michael Hartup answers some frequently asked questions about Social Security Disability claims in Tennessee.

 How can I get more information about representation?

-We look forward to your call at 855-900-5559.
+Call our Jackson, Tennessee, office at 731-424-5559.
 We will be happy to answer any questions that you have.
 If you prefer, you can also contact us online.

 How long does the process take?